blairanderson/serverlessconsultants/plugins/serverless-offline.md

 ## Usage with serverless-offline and serverless-webpack plugin

 Run `serverless offline start`.
-In comparison with `serverless offline`, the `start` command will fire an `init` and a `end` lifecycle hook which is needed for serverless-offline and serverless-dynamodb-local to switch off ressources.
+In comparison with `serverless offline`, the `start` command will fire an `init` and a `end` lifecycle hook which is needed for serverless-offline and serverless-dynamodb-local to switch off resources.

 Add plugins to your `serverless.yml` file: